matiasvlevi/Dannjs-mnist/README.md

 ### Usage:
 * Specify the number of epochs to train at index.js:18
 * launch the run.bat shortcut.
 * Play around!
 Have fun!
+Feel free to change settings and see what type of configuration works best.
 ### library website:
 [Dannjs website](https://dannjs.org)